Anemic U.S. factory data points to moderate growth bounce

 Caterpillar Inc (CAT.N) has warned the dollar and weak oil prices will hurt profits this year.

-U.S. stocks closed higher.
+U.S. stocks were trading higher.
 The dollar rose against a basket of currencies, while U.S. Treasury debt prices fell.

 REGAINING FOOTING

-Separately, auto sales fell to an annualized pace of 16.45 million vehicles last month from a 17.15 million-unit rate in March.
-However, General Motors Co (GM.N) and Ford Motor Co (F.N) reported stronger-than-expected U.S. auto sales in April on robust demand for trucks, and crossover and sports utility vehicles.
+Despite the economy's struggles, there is no doubt it is starting to regain its footing.
+General Motors Co (GM.N) and Ford Motor Co (F.N) reported stronger-than-expected U.S. auto sales in April on robust demand for trucks and crossover and sports utility vehicles.

-Demand for autos is likely to pick up in the months ahead.
-In another report, the University of Michigan said its overall index on consumer sentiment rose to 95.9 this month, the second highest level since 2007, from 93.0 in March.
+Demand for autos is likely to remain solid in the months ahead.
+In a separate report, the University of Michigan said its overall index on consumer sentiment rose to 95.9 this month, the second highest level since 2007, from 93.0 in March.

 Consumers were upbeat about both current conditions and expectations for the future.
 More consumers said it was a good time to buy a major household item and a vehicle.
 There was also an increase in consumers saying it was a good time to buy and sell a house, which should support home sales.